Strategic advice in shareholder disputes

 - Action to annull a shareholder resolution

-It is also crucial, whether the other (opposing) shareholders have also sought legal advice and have developed their own strategy.
+It will be also crucial, whether the other (opposing) shareholders have also sought legal advice and have developed their own strategy.
 Generally speaking, the shareholder who seeks legal advice first can act, whilst those who seek legal advice later can only passively react.

-Alexander Singer’s book “GESELLSCHAFTERSTREIT vermeiden oder gewinnen” (“SHAREHOLDER DISPUTES prevent or win”) was published by Manz in 2010.
+Alexander Singer’s book, “GESELLSCHAFTERSTREIT vermeiden oder gewinnen” (“SHAREHOLDER DISPUTES prevent or win”), was published by Manz in 2010 (according to Austrian law).